Large fluctuations and transport properties of the L\'evy-Lorentz gas: Annealed moments: proof of Theorem

-We are going to prove theorem \ref{annealed_moment} by combining (\ref{amoment_0}) with the limits (\ref{normalfl}) and (\ref{largefl}) after that the contribution $\EE[X_t^q\mathds{1}_{\{L\sqrt{\mu t}<X_t\le\delta t\}}]$ of intermediate fluctuations is demonstrated to be negligible.
-For this purpose, it is convenient to distinguish the moments of order $q\le 1$ from the moments of order $q>1$.
-The case $q\le 1$ does not need any hypothesis on the tail probability $\prob[\Delta_1>\cdot\,]$ other than $\mu<\infty$ and is discussed first.
+We shall prove Theorem \ref{annealed_moment} by combining formula (\ref{amoment_0}) with the limits (\ref{normalfl}) and (\ref{largefl}) and by demonstrating that the contribution of intermediate fluctuations is negligible, addressing the case $q<2\alpha-1$ or $q=2\alpha-1$ and $\alpha=1$ in Section \ref{sec:qsmall} and the case $q=2\alpha-1$ and $\alpha>1$ or $q>2\alpha-1$ in Section \ref{sec:qlarge}.
+The intermediate fluctuations are characterized by the following lemma, which is based on Rosenthal's inequalities for the moments of a sum of i.i.d.\ random variables and does not require any assumption on the tail probability of $\Delta_1$ other than $\mu<+\infty$. \begin{lemma} Assume that $\mu<+\infty$ and fix $q>0$, $L\ge 1$, and $\delta\in(0,1]$.
+Then, for all sufficiently large $t$